percona/pmm/docs/setting-up/client/percona-server.md

 ## MySQL User Statistics (`userstat`)

-User statistics is a feature of Percona Server and MariaDB.
-It provides information about user activity, individual table and index access.
-In some cases, collecting user statistics can lead to high overhead, so use this feature sparingly.
+*User statistics* is a feature of Percona Server and MariaDB.
+It gives information about user activity, individual table and index access.

 To enable user statistics, set the `userstat` variable to `1`.

+!!! alert alert-warning "Caution"
+	In some cases, collecting user statistics can load system resources, so use this feature with care.